Juvenile Defense Lawyer Buchanan County, MO

 Why You Need a Buchanan County, MO Juvenile Defense Lawyer

 In Missouri, the Juvenile Division of the Circuit Court exclusively handles juvenile crimes, as well as cases of abuse, neglect, adoptions, and more.
-This is extremely beneficial to you due to the fact that when a minor is accused of a crime in Buchanan County or anywhere else in Missouri the Juvenile Division provides rehabilitative measures instead of punishment.
+This is extremely beneficial to you due to the fact that when a minor is accused of a crime in Buchanan County or anywhere else in Missouri the Juvenile Division provides rehabilitative measures rather than punishment.
 However, navigating the juvenile court system requires the expertise of an experienced Buchanan County, MO defense attorney familiar with its intricacies.

 Who is a Juvenile or an Adult Under Missouri Law?

-For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
+In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
 It’s crucial to note that age distinctions may vary for different circumstances under the laws of, such as:

-• For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.
+- For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-• To possess or consume alcoholic beverages, an individual must be 21 years of age.
+- To possess or consume alcoholic beverages, an individual must be 21 years of age.

-• In order to buy a long gun, an individual must be 18; for a handgun, it’s 21.
+- In order to buy a long gun, an individual must be 18; for a handgun, it’s 21.

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Buchanan County or Elsewhere Throughout Missouri?

 The possible outcomes for a juvenile accused of a crime can vary based on the severity of the offense, the juvenile’s prior record, and the specific circumstances of the case.
-All of these possibilities and what-ifs are precisely why you need a strong Buchanan County, MO juvenile defense attorney in your corner, fighting for your rights and future.
+All of these possibilities and what-ifs are exactly why you need a strong Buchanan County, MO juvenile defense attorney in your corner, fighting for your rights and future.

 Diversion Programs